 |Thread size||M12 x 1.5

 |Tire sizes||225/75 R15 – 295/35 R24|

-Advantages and disadvantages of the different kind of wheels.
-It will help you to select your Toyota 4Runner wheel size:
+Advantages and disadvantages of the different kinds of wheels.
+It will help you to select your Toyota 4Runner wheel size: Toyota 4Runner

 Toyota 4Runner Big wheels

 - – The fact that it has less balancing on the rubber casing enhances your car’s stability.

 - – Can comfortably handle greater speed as well as weight limits.

 - – The fact that they are big means that comfort is not maximized